-The Lung Institute’s Treatment Guidelines for Bronchiectasis Include Cellular Therapy
+The Lung Health Institute’s Treatment Guidelines for Bronchiectasis Include Cellular Therapy

 Bronchiectasis treatment guidelines are designed to help patients manage the symptoms of this chronic obstructive lung condition, which causes airway inflammation and breathing difficulties.
 Traditionally, the mainstay of bronchiectasis treatment has been antibiotic therapy used in conjunction with mucus-clearing devices.
 For some patients, this approach can effectively control the chronic bacterial infections that can result from excess mucus buildup.
 However, for very severe symptoms that do not respond to antibiotic treatment, lung surgery may be considered.

 At the Lung Health Institute, our bronchiectasis treatment guidelines include cellular therapy, an innovative, nonsurgical option.
 Our physicians have gained worldwide recognition for the successful application of innovative blood-based cellular therapies in treating chronic lung conditions, including bronchiectasis.
 At our state-of-the-art facilities, we offer minimally invasive outpatient procedures designed to help our patients breathe easier and achieve a better quality of life.

 Of course, our bronchiectasis treatment guidelines are highly individualized based on a number of unique factors.
 For instance, prior to recommending a specific treatment approach for a patient, we consider his or her answers to a number of questions, including: